-- As expected, Madi was very upset and protested.
+- As expected, Madi was very upset and started crying.

 - We refrained from re-entering her room, picking her up to cuddle, or breastfeeding her which were all habits we did previously.
 This was very challenging emotionally.

 In all honesty, the first night we used unmodified extinction, I had tears in my eyes as I watched her cry and stand in her crib.
-But after 2 nights of doing unmodified extinction Madi was falling asleep immediately.
+But after 2 nights of doing unmodified extinction Madi was falling asleep independently without crying.

 - When you put your baby to bed, make sure they are already sleepy or drowsy but still awake and leave their room.